pbarcadia/info/README.md

 Bosses can be fought with viewers.
 Whe a boss appears, type the command below to review how to play.

 `!bossinfo`

+You can buy a boss battle for the entire chat for **150 Points**

+`!bossfight`

++ :warning: **WARNING** : ASK CHAT IF ANYONE WOULD LIKE TO PARTICIPATE IN A BOSS FIGHT BEFORE BUYING A BOSS!!!
+It takes at **LEAST TWO PEOPLE TO BEAT A BOSS** sometimes even three people, so if nobody joins, no refunds!

 # Text-To-Speech